1. Does CHA have authority over the community with covenants, mandated membership etc?

 5. Can I join CHA and get active in the Association?

 Yes!
 We have social events, and helper events too, e.g...neighborhood clean up days, holiday decor days, envelope stuffing sessions and more!
-On some of the helper days, we gather afterwards for refreshments.
+On some of the "helper days", we gather afterwards for potluck refreshments.
+We are a Working Board...Officers and Board Members make up the seasonal decor kits, have been known to touch up the paint on signs, deal with litter and lend a helping hand when our landscapers are not immediately available for a planting problem.

 6. Does CHA have any authority over property appearances?